 The abstracts of the JM-must read papers were translated into 15 different languages to help spread their important messages across numerous countries.
 We would like to thank all the JMs who kindly collaborated with us in translating these abstracts.

 The JM-PAI collaborative team is now working on a new initiative to promote the newly published articles in PAI.
 For this initiative JMs have been interviewing the leading author of a recently published original article during an EAACI event and asking questions about the main outcomes of the study.
-Each video record is distributed on the EAACI Website, YouTube and the Journal’s social media channels.
+Each video record is distributed on the EAACI Website, YouTube and the Journal’s webpage.

 With our best regards,

 The JM-PAI collaboration team

 Ozlem Cavkaytar, Olympia Tsilochristou, Silvia Sanchez-Garcia, Alberto Alvarez-Parea (JM)